 The Effect of Individual and Group Punishment on Individual and Group-Based Dishonesty

 Dishonesty, such as tax fraud, is a widespread phenomenon imposing high costs on corporations and society at large (Balafoutas et al., 2015).
 According to a 2024 report by the Association of Certified Fraud Examiners (ACFE) companies lose around 5% of their yearly revenue to fraudulent and dishonest practices (ACFE, 2024).
 Therefore, scholars across the behavioral sciences have investigated a plethora of different interventions aimed at reducing dishonesty (Bellé & Cantarelli, 2017; Hertwig & Mazar, 2022).
 A recent review suggests that psychological interventions, including moral reminders and appealing to social norms as well as social commitment might serve as potential tools in reducing dishonesty (Hertwig & Mazar, 2022).
-However, many of those interventions have provided mixed or null results (Cagala et al., 2024; Dimant et al., 2020; Dimant & Shalvi, 2022; Verschuere et al., 2018; Zickfeld et al., 2024), indicating that their effectiveness in decreasing dishonesty might be limited or hihgly context-dependent.
+However, many of those interventions have provided mixed or null results (Cagala et al., 2024; Dimant et al., 2020; Dimant & Shalvi, 2022; Verschuere et al., 2018; Zickfeld et al., 2024), indicating that their effectiveness in decreasing dishonesty might be limited or highly context-dependent.

 As an alternative to the psychological interventions targeting dishonesty, utility-based models of dishonesty (Becker, 1968) suggest that individuals refrain from dishonest actions if the potential (financial) costs outweigh the potential benefits.
 For this reason, scholars have proposed more stringent economic interventions to reduce dishonesty (Hertwig & Mazar, 2022) – most prominently the risk and severity of punishment for behaving dishonestly.
 Punishment, the imposition of a negative outcome in response to unethical behavior, can be differentiated into internal or self-punishment, the punishment being enacted by the transgressing party on themselves, and external punishment (or third-party punishment), the punishment being enacted by a third party on the transgressor (Raihani et al., 2012).
 Similarly, different types including physical (e.g., getting spanked), social (e.g., being excluded from a group), and economic punishment (e.g., paying a fine) have been discussed in the literature (Mann et al., 2016; Pratt et al., 2017).
 Here, we focus on external economic punishments, the imposition of monetary fines by a third party, which is the most common type used by institutions in response to organizational dishonesty.